 Pollinators play a critical role in our everyday lives.
 Pollinators form the underpinning of a healthy and sustainable future for food and the environment but have shown signs of severe decline in recent years.
 When pollinators shrink in number, many plants either produce less seed or no seed at all.
 This means that when pollinators start disappearing, plants start disappearing.

-The RCDTC, in collaboration with Big Bluff Ranch and the Whittenburg Country School, is participating in the Xerces Project Monarch and Pollinator Habitat Kit project.
+With RCDTC support Big Bluff Ranch, Whittenburg Country School, and Dye Creek Wildlife Rescue are participating in the Xerces Project Monarch and Pollinator Habitat Kit program.
 Protecting and restoring habitat is a crucial step in the conservation of western monarchs and native pollinators.

-Each Xerces kit contains 1600 perennial transplants, most of which are plugs.
+Each entity is at different phases of habitat development that starts with the planting of 1600 perennial transplants, most of which are plugs.
 Half of the transplants are milkweeds, and half are non-milkweed nectar plants.
-All the plants chosen are native, drought-tolerant plants known to be used by monarch butterflies and native pollinators.
+All the plants chosen are native, drought-tolerant plants known to be used by monarch butterflies and native pollinators including:

 - Asclepias speciosa